cb-linux/breath/README.md

 # This project has been archived for an indefinite amount of time

 I will no longer be pursuing this whole for an indefinite amount of time.
 PulseAudio (clearly the worst "software" to ever exist) burnt my speakers on my personal Chromebook once I got it working.
-My personal laptop's personal GPU was already fried.
+My personal laptop's eGPU was already fried because of this project.
 I see no personal gain in maintaining this project.
 Be satisfied with the current state of this project.
+Get a *real* laptop.

 In case you also would like to fry your own speakers, you can follow the instructions I have documented here:
 <br>